Parlophone: Roster

 Parlophone's roster includes many popular music artists.
-Its contemporary HMV was more of a classical music label and ceased issuing popular music recordings in 1967; later known as EMI Classics, it was absorbed into Warner Classics in 2013; English Columbia was replaced by the EMI pop label.
+Its contemporary His Master's Voice was more of a classical music label and mostly ceased issuing popular music recordings in 1967; later replaced by EMI Classics, which was absorbed into Warner Classics in 2013; English Columbia was replaced by the EMI pop label.
 Parlophone also operates Regal, a contemporary revival of the historic Columbia Graphophone budget/reissue label founded in 1914.
 The list records those who achieved notability.

 The Beatles

 The Beatles' albums in the U.K. up to Sgt.
 Pepper's Lonely Hearts Club Band were issued on the Parlophone label.
 Subsequent releases – The Beatles (also known as the "White Album"), Yellow Submarine, Abbey Road and Let It Be – were issued on the Beatles' own Apple record label, manufactured and distributed by EMI and bearing Parlophone catalogue numbers.

 On 6 June 1962, producer George Martin signed the Beatles to Parlophone, in turn, making the Beatles' deal one of the cheapest by Parlophone.
 Despite the separation of Parlophone from EMI as a condition of EMI's acquisition by UMG, Universal was allowed to keep the Beatles' recorded music catalogue, which is now managed by the subsidiary Calderstone Productions.